alexch/Off-The-Rails/off-the-rails.md

   * mostly invisible, but very important
   * app subdir autoloading
   * views, models, controllers automatically located for you
+    * "Both awesome and terrible." - Sarah Allen
   * plugins and engines

-  * "Both awesome and terrible." - Sarah Allen
+If you're considering going to a non-Rails framework, then it's important to understand all that Rails gives you, for two reasons:

+1. If you want or need a Rails feature, does the new framework implement it?
+And if not, how much work would it be to reimplement it?
+2. If you don't need a Rails feature, how much simpler would your non-Rails code be without it?

+Consider development, maintenance, and education effort in your decision.

 ## Why not use Rails?